-Findings:
+Findings

-All but one parent chose to be interviewed in their own home and each interview lasted approximately one hour.
-Despite the focus of the interviews being to identify the positives of parenting a child with intellectual disabilities, in every interview a much larger proportion of time was spent by the parent talking about the negative aspects of parenting their child which is consistent with other qualitative studies, (Rapanaro et al. 2008, Foster et al. 2010, Skotko et al. 2011).
+All but one parent chose to be interviewed in their own home and each interview lasted approximately 1 h.
+Despite the focus of the interviews being to identify the positives of parenting a child with intellectual disabilities, in every interview a much larger proportion of time was spent by the parent talking about the negative aspects of parenting their child which is consistent with other qualitative studies, (Foster et al., 2010; Rapanaro et al., 2008; Skotko et al., 2011).
 However, only the positive aspects will be reported here.
-Six of the overarching themes identified were broadly similar across the framework of positive themes identified by Hastings &

-Taunt (2002) however, one theme was identified from this study which had not been identified by them, the positive effect the child has on others.
+Six of the overarching themes identified were broadly similar across the framework of positive themes identified by Hastings and Taunt (2002) however, one theme was identified from this study which had not been identified by them, the positive effect the child has on others.

 The seven key themes identified covered three broad areas.
-Intrapersonal factors, those which have a direct influence on the parent themselves (increased personal strength, changed priorities, a greater appreciation of life, increased spirituality/religiosity), interpersonal factors; factors which relate to aspects which exist between persons (more meaningful relationships with others, the positive effect the child has on others) and one factor where the child is the source of positivity, the child's accomplishments.
+Intrapersonal factors, those which have a direct influence on the parent themselves (increased personal strength, changed priorities, a greater appreciation of life, increased spirituality/religiosity), interpersonal factors; factors that relate to aspects which exist between persons (more meaningful relationships with others, the positive effect the child has on others) and one factor where the child is the source of positivity, the child's accomplishments.
 These themes were identified in the transcripts of all parents irrespective of their gender or the age of the child.